 Genetic testing for cancer risk

-Some families have an inherited gene fault (mutation) that can increase the risk of developing certain types of cancer.
-Tests are available for some inherited faulty genes.
-There are various important issues to consider before making a decision to have a test.
+Some people have an inherited gene fault (mutation) that can increase the risk of developing certain types of cancer

 Testing for genes that increase the risk of cancer is called predictive genetic testing.
 A positive result means you have an increased risk of developing cancer.
 But it doesn't mean that you have cancer or will definitely develop it.

 You may be eligible for an NHS genetic test if:

 - an inherited faulty gene has already been found in one of your relatives or

 - there is a strong family history of cancer in your family

 You need to be referred for genetic testing by a specialist doctor (a genetic specialist or counsellor).